Sumboard

 • Large enterprises with dedicated BI teams who need to manage complex, cross-organizational internal workflows.

-• Organizations consolidating 1,000+ disparate data sources where Domo's extensive ETL and connector library provide the primary value.
+• Organizations consolidating a large and varied set of data sources where Domo's ETL and connector library provide the primary value.

 • Internal business intelligence where the goal is empowering internal staff to explore data rather than providing a native experience for external customers.